 Meniere’s disease: People with this disorder have sudden attacks of vertigo, tinnitus (a ringing, buzzing, or roaring sound in their ears), hearing loss, and a feeling of fullness in the affected ear.
 This may be caused by too much fluid in the inner ear, thanks to a virus, allergy, or autoimmune reaction.
 The hearing loss gets worse over time and can be permanent in some cases.

 Enlarged vestibular aqueducts (EVA): The narrow, bony canals that go from your inner ear to the inside of your skull are called vestibular aqueducts.
 If these get larger than they should be, you can lose your hearing.
-The reason of EVA aren’t clear, but they seem to be linked to certain genes you can get from your parents.
+The reason for EVA isn’t clear, but they seem to be linked to certain genes you can get from your parents.